 No. A pharmacy is not a HLP Level 1 until RSPH has confirmed registration and provided the HLP logo and certificate.
-RSPH will endeavour to contact contractors by mail or email within 10 working days after they have received the submitted online assessment of compliance.
+RSPH will endeavour to contact contractors by email within 10 working days after they have received the submitted online assessment of compliance.

 Q. Can a Distance Selling Pharmacy (DSP) become a Healthy Living Pharmacy (HLP) Level 1 and therefore meet the quality criterion?

 Any pharmacy that wishes to be an HLP must fully meet the requirements set out by Public Health England (PHE).
 These requirements were developed for bricks and mortar pharmacies, not pharmacies that operate via a distance selling model.
 DSPs are also prohibited from providing Essential Services, including the Public Health (Promotion of Healthy Lifestyles service), on the pharmacy premises.
 NHS England or PHE have not issued any guidance on this matter, but for the reasons set out above, PSNC believes it is unlikely that a DSP could fully meet the requirements for being an HLP.

 Q. What constitutes a full time equivalent (FTE) member of staff?

 A FTE is the hours worked by one employee on a full-time basis.
 The GOV.UK website states there is no specific number of hours that makes someone full or part-time, but a full-time worker will usually work 35 hours or more a week.